PeekTower-HQ/crms/docs/COUNTRY_CONFIG_IMPLEMENTATION.md

-# Country Configuration System Implementation
+# Country Configuration System

 ## Overview

-Successfully implemented a **single-file country configuration system** that allows any African country to deploy CRMS by simply customizing one JSON file: `config/deployment.json`.
+CRMS uses a **single-file country configuration system** that allows any African country to deploy CRMS by simply customizing one JSON file: `config/deployment.json`.

-**Implementation Date**: November 9, 2025
-**Status**: ✅ Complete and tested

----

 ## What Was Implemented